qasimkhalid/SBEO/Competency Questions.md

     * __Route graph__.

-        * i.
-What are the types of routes in terms of from graph-based representation?
+        * What are the types of routes in terms of from graph-based representation?
         ```
         SELECT ?route ?graphBasedtype
         WHERE {